HazardDede/pnp/docs/plugins/index.md

 Hints:
 * You can list your available input devices: `pnp_record_sound --list`
 * You can record a wav file from an input device: `pnp_record_sound <out.wav> <seconds_to_record> --index=<idx>`
+* This one is _not_ pre-installed when using the docker image.
+Would be grateful if anyone can integrate it

 __Result__